duaraghav8/dockershrink/README.md

 ```

 ## TODOs
+- Frontend
-- Delete and create fresh openai api key (current key is committed to git)
+- Delete and create fresh openai api key for self (current key is committed to git)
 - Delet and create fresh google app for login
 - deploy to a free platform to test
 - Review code TODOs and resolve if needed